 Use a cosigner

-A co-signer is a great way to increase your chances of obtaining a personal loan.
+A cosigner is a great way to increase your chances of obtaining a personal loan.
 Acting as a guarantor, a co-signer promises to pay back the debt proceeds if you default.
-You benefit by receiving a lower APR and the lender benefits because a co-signer decreases the risk of default.
+You benefit by receiving a lower APR, and the lender benefits because a co-signer decreases the default risk.
 So, if you have a trusted friend who’s willing to act as a co-signer, it will definitely give your application a leg-up.

 Keep bill payments current